JosephCHS/JoeFlix/README.md

 ## Prerequisites

 1. **Proxmox VE** installed and configured.
-2. OpenTofu (Terraform fork) v1.9.0+ installed on your local machine.
+2. OpenTofu ( fork) v1.9.0+ installed on your local machine.
 3. Ansible installed on your local machine or control node.
 4. A server with (my current setup):
    - 14TB HDD for media storage.